 Also in the Middle Ages the first Italian pasta professional workshops were opened.

-In 1300 the “Liber de coquina” (medieval cookbook) suggest to eat pasta using a “punctorio ligneo” (pointed wooden tool, ancestor of the forchetta) while in the rest of Europe people still ate using hands until 1700.
+In 1300 the “Liber de coquina” (medieval cookbook) suggest to eat pasta using a “punctorio ligneo” (pointed wooden tool, ancestor of the forchetta, the fork) while in the rest of Europe people still ate using hands until 1700.
 When pasta first arrived in Europe, only by nobility who had greater contact with Italy (Spain, French and Austria) ate it.
 They considered it an elite food, while in Italy it was the lower classes daily food.

 Cheese and tomato